 Doctors and scientists often use the term ‘precision medicine’ when they are talking about basing patient care on genetic factors – for example, treating a patient with a therapy that specifically targets a particular genetic alteration found in that patient’s genome that is driving the cancer.

 Another term which tends to be used interchangeably with ‘precision medicine’ is ‘personalised medicine’.
 For The Zero Childhood Cancer Program the term ‘precision’ is considered much more accurate.

-In the Zero Childhood Cancer Program (ZERO), learning about a child’s cancer begins with the comprehensive analysis of a sample of that child’s tumour.
-This means examining the molecules inside the cancer cells to try to identify the precise molecular characteristics and genetic changes that are driving the growth of that cancer.
-For example, there may be a particular genetic alteration (for example, a mutation on a particular gene) that is allowing the cancer to thrive.
+Learning about a child’s cancer begins with a comprehensive analysis of a sample of that child’s tumour.
+In the case of the Zero Childhood Cancer Program, precision medicine involves analysing each child’s cancer to look for any genetic mutations or alterations that could be driving the cancer’s growth.
+This means examining the molecules inside the cancer cells to try to identify the precise molecular characteristics and genetic alterations (such as mutation of a particular gene) that are driving the growth of that cancer.

-Once the molecular drivers of the child’s cancer are understood, the challenge is to find a therapy capable of targeting those drivers − a treatment that will be effective against that child’s cancer.
-Ideally, the treatment will be one that specifically target the child’s cancer cells and leave their normal cells unharmed, thereby minimising any damaging side-effects.
+Once the molecular drivers of the child’s cancer are understood, the challenge is to find a drug that will be effective against that child’s cancer.
+Ideally, the treatment will be one that specifically targets the child’s cancer cells and leaves their healthy cells unharmed, thereby minimising any damaging side-effects.

 Zero Childhood Cancer precision medicine program expands to ...